 Candidates will typically need to file a treasurer appointment and periodic campaign finance reports disclosing the candidate's activity.
 The specific forms required will depend on what office you are seeking.
 Other forms may be required in less common situations, such as filing a correction or amending a treasurer appointment.
-All potentially required forms and their companion instruction guides can be found on our forms and instructions page.
+All potentially required forms and their companion instruction guides can be found on our Forms/Instructions v Candidates and Officeholders tab located at the top of this page.